 Eric Brace & Peter Cooper’s previous collaborations include two other duo releases.
 On Master Sessions the pair fronted a band that featured pedal steel guitar legend Lloyd Green and dobro master Mike Auldridge, and the album made numerous critics’ Best-of 2010 lists.
 Their first record together, You Don’t Have To Like Them Both, was a Top Ten album on the Roots, Americana, and Folk charts.

 Brace and Cooper have acclaimed music careers outside their work as a duo.
 Brace, a former music journalist for the Washington Post, leads the renowned roots rock band Last Train Home.
-Cooper, former senior music writer for The Tennessean and professor of country music at Vanderbilt University’s Blair School of Music, has released three critically praised solo albums on Brace’s Red Beet Records label.
+Cooper is a writer and researcher at The Country Music Hall of Fame & Museum, as well as a lecturing professor of country music history at Vanderbilt University's Blair School of Music.
+He was for many years the senior music writer and columnist for The Tennessean newspaper, and has released three critically praised solo albums on Brace’s Red Beet Records label.

 The duo has opened on large stages for John Prine, Nanci Griffith, Don Williams, Todd Snider, Rodney Crowell, Iris Dement, Chris Smither, Dan Tyminsky, Travis Tritt & Jerry Douglas, among others.
 They've shared the stage with Tom T. Hall, Jim Lauderdale, Suzy Bogguss, Dan Navarro, Marshall Chapman, Kim Carnes, Emmylou Harris, and others.
 They've recently played such U.S. festivals as Bristol Rhythm & Roots, Tin Pan South, Americana Music Festival, Folk Alliance International, 30A Songwriters, and Knoxville Rhythm and Blooms, as well as the Truck, Summertyne, and Maverick festivals in the U.K.